 The Company aims to minimise the social, environmental and economic effects of its operations for the benefit of all stakeholders.
-The Company's 2018 Annual Report includes, at pages 24 to 31, details of the efforts made to reduce energy consumption, carbon dioxide emissions, and water consumption.
+The Company's 2019 Annual Report includes, at pages 22 to 33, details of the efforts made to reduce energy consumption, carbon dioxide emissions, and water consumption.

-The 2018 Annual Report also includes details of the Group's key sustainability objectives and actions to manage sustainability risks.
-The most material social sustainability risk relates to problem gambling.
+The 2019 Annual Report also includes details of the Group's key sustainability objectives and actions to manage sustainability risks identified as part of the Company's annual materiality assessment.